PhysicsOfMobility/BikePathNet/README.md

 # BikePathNet

 This project is designed to help to improve the bikeability of cities.
-Therefore, it combines a route choice model for the cyclists, based on street size and presence or absence of bike paths along streets, OpenStreetMap data and the cyclists demand.
+Therefore, it combines a route choice model for the cyclists, based on topography, street/intersection size and presence or absence of bike paths along streets, OpenStreetMap data and the cyclists demand.

 ## Setup
 The setup is written for Linux/macOS systems.
 For Windows systems some commands might be slightly different, but the general setup structure stays the same.